nordseele/nordhat_install/README.md

 # nordhat_install

-Scripts updated with correct paths 30/05/2019
+Scripts updated with correct paths 30/05/2019.
+Not tested.